lethal-guitar/RigelEngine/README.md

 ### Jumping to specific levels, command line options

-Since most levels cannot be completed at the moment, only the first level of each episode is accessible from the main menu.
+Since not all levels can be completed at the moment, not all of each episode's levels are accessible by playing the game.
 In order to try different levels, you can use the `-l` command line option:

 ```bash
 # Jump to 6th level of first episode